 The vast majority of cases can be managed at home with rest, paracetamol and self-isolation from other members of the household.
-However shortness of breath is a sign of possible pneumonia and requires immediate medical attention.
+However shortness of breath is a sign of possible pneumonia, and chest pain, lightheadedness are also red flag symptoms, and requires immediate medical attention.

 How to access healthcare